 The mathematics curriculum is designed to ensure children develop a firm foundation on which to build new concepts.
 Children are encouraged to discuss their learning and question, investigate and problem-solve.

-The value of stories, poems, rhymes and imaginative role-play is highly regarded and emphasised within the school day.
+Stories, poems, rhymes and imaginative role-play are essential for high quality learning and all opportunities to use and develop them are planned for during the school day.
 Children develop their vocabulary and understanding of language across all areas of learning.

-The outside environment and physical activity is crucial for young children.
+Our outside learning environment is a valuable resource and one we take full advantage of.
 This environment is well planned for and accessible to the children all the time, regardless of the weather.
 All opportunities for outdoor learning are well provided for.

 There is a weekly Forest School for Nursery and Reception children and the children are encouraged to explore and make use of their environment in a creative way.